russmckendrick/records/content/albums/return-to-cookie-mountain-12117863/index.md

 ---
 title: "TV On The Radio - Return To Cookie Mountain"
-artist: "TV On The Radio"
+artist_name: "TV On The Radio"
+artist: "tv-on-the-radio"
 album_name: "Return To Cookie Mountain"
 date: 2018-06-16T09:50:36.000000Z
 release_date: "2006-07-06"